Today's Articles

 As a professor, Tatum has observed many students go through these stages of racial identity development and provides quotes from journal entries in which the students react to the class discussions and material.
 In presenting these journal entries, Tatum argues that an imperfect model is a handy tool that enables students to frame their experiences meaningfully, thereby facilitating positive student development.
 Tatum touches on many of these issues in her book "Why Are All the Black Kids Sitting Together in the Cafeteria?"
 And Other Conversations About Race.
 In the book, she emphasizes the need for educators, parents, and the general public to educate themselves about such topics to hold meaningful conversations about race, specifically regarding education.

-While at Spelman College, the scholarship support for students at the school doubled.
+While at Spelman College, scholarship support for students doubled.
 Tatum also helped develop student intercultural competencies through infrastructural support for Global study-travel programs.
 In 2012, she launched a Wellness revolution to empower students to make healthy choices regarding exercise, diet, and sleep.
 In 2014, the American Psychological Association presented Tatum with the Award for Outstanding Lifetime Contribution to Psychology, the highest honor presented by the APA.

 Dr. Beverly Daniel Tatum retired in July 2015 as President Emerita of Spelman College.
 She now focuses on work as an author, lecturer, and expert on racial identity development.